Siphon880gh/multiple-n8n/README.md

    Errors
    - If authentication fails, pay attention to the n8n user that's in docker.yml.
 Try the password again in the connection string.
    - If says n8n already exists, you'll need to delete that table from postgresql.
 Log into your postgresql server via PgAdmin.
 Register a server so it becomes available in the Object Explorer navigation panel on the left.
 Name it whatever you want, but under Connection tab that "Host name/address" can be local host.
 Fill in Port, Username, and Password.
 Then you can view the n8n table under Schemas -> Tables -> n8n.
 You right click and delete it.
 Then you should be able to pull and dump into the local n8n table with the above command.
+   - If complains n8n role doesn't exist, check that the port in the pull command matches the host port at the postgresql service at the compose.yml (HINT the syntax is `HOST_PORT:CONTAINER_PORT` or more colloquially thought as `HOST_PORT:SERVICE_PORT`)

 4. **Start n8n instances:**
    ```bash